 Once known primarily for his association with the group called the “Black Mountain Poets,” at the time of his death in 2005, Robert Creeley was widely recognized as one of the most important and influential American poets of the twentieth century.
 His poetry is noted for both its concision and emotional power.
 Albert Mobilio, writing in the Voice Literary Supplement, observed: “Creeley has shaped his own audience.
 The much imitated, often diluted minimalism, the compression of emotion into verse in which scarcely a syllable is wasted, has decisively marked a generation of poets.”

 Creeley was born in Arlington, Massachusetts in 1926.
 When his father died in 1930, he was raised by his mother and sister in Acton.
 An accident when he was four left him blind in one eye.
 He attended Holderness School in Plymouth, New Hampshire, on a scholarship, and his articles and stories appeared regularly in the school’s literary magazine.
 Creeley was admitted to Harvard in 1943, but admitted later that he had felt discouraged by “the sardonic stance of my elders.”
 He left Harvard to serve in the American Field Service in 1944 and 1945, and drove an ambulance in India and South-East Asia.
 Creeley returned to Harvard after the war, though he never graduated.
+He later received an MA from the University of New Mexico.
 He began corresponding with William Carlos Williams, who seems to have put him in touch with Charles Olson, a poet who was to have a substantial influence on the direction of his future work.
 Excited especially by Olson’s ideas about literature, Creeley began to develop a distinctive and unique poetic style.

 Throughout the 1950s, Creeley was associated with the “Black Mountain Poets,” a group of writers including Denise Levertov, Ed Dorn, Fielding Dawson, and others who had some connection with Black Mountain College, an experimental, communal college in North Carolina that was a haven for many innovative writers and artists of the period.
 Creeley edited the Black Mountain Review and developed a close and lasting relationship with Olson, who was the rector of the college.
 The two engaged in a lengthy, intensive correspondence about literary matters that has been collected and published in ten volumes as Charles Olson and Robert Creeley: The Complete Correspondence (Volume 1, 1980).
 Olson and Creeley together developed the concept of “projective verse,” a kind of poetry that abandoned traditional forms in favor of a freely constructed verse that took shape as the process of composing it was underway.
 Olson called this process “composition by field,” and his famous essay on the subject, “Projective Verse,” was as important for the poets of the emerging generation as T. S. Eliot’s “Tradition and the Individual Talent” was to the poets of the previous generation.
 Olson credited Creeley with formulating one of the basic principles of this new poetry: the idea that “form is never more than an extension of content.”